Best Brokers for Short Selling

 Most importantly for short-sellers, the easy-to-borrow list is extensive, and ~3,500 stocks on NYSE, AMEX and Nasdaq are shortable easily with no additional costs.

 As one of the industry leaders, Charles Schwab makes it easily to the list of top stockbrokers, especially since they acquired TD Ameritrade in 2019.
-Bot brands remain separate and short sellers who decide to go with Charles Schwab will ensure access to one of the most powerful and customizable stock trading platforms worldwide.
-It is available both for desktop and web.
+Bot brands remain separate and short sellers who decide to go with Charles Schwab will ensure access to one of the most powerful and customizable trading platforms.

 What makes Schwab’s offering so good are the extensive educational and research resources tailored to the needs of stock traders of all levels of experience.